-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: The basement floor of building B (access from Klaneettitie) - Heat distribution room: The basement floor of building B (access from Klaneettitie) - Electricity switchboard: The basement floor of building B (access from Klaneettitie)
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: On the street level of building B - Electricity switchboard: Building A and C in the basement corridor, building B the basement floor of the staircase